Skip to Main Content

 • Support field experience coordinator: Responsible for providing support for Meditrek® to include credentials, submitting applications, uploading documents, time logs, patient logs, and evaluations.

 • Field experience coordinator: Responsible for assisting students with the application process in general along with providing students support and guidance on searching for preceptors.
-This coordinator meets with students to provide support in searching for and identifying a site and preceptor nominee and understanding preceptors and field site requirements and to address general questions about practicum.
+This coordinator meets with students to provide support in searching for and identifying a site and preceptor nominee and understanding preceptors and practicum site requirements and to address general questions about practicum.

 • Field placement coordinator: Responsible for coaching and assisting students searching for preceptors and sites.
 This coordinator provides 1:1 coaching support in search for and identifying a site and preceptor.
 This coordinator works with students through the Practicum Pledge service.